wpearman1996/MARES_database_pipeline/README.md

 We then generate two lists of sequence names - the first is the original sequence names, for sequences that have taxids.
 The second is the new set of names for the sequences, that now are in a standardized format, with taxid included in the seq name.
 We use these lists to rename and generate a new fasta called Marine_Euk_BOLD_NCBI_sl_reformatted.fasta which is now our completed database.
 To do this step, use the taxid_addition.r script.
 You will need to edit this script to modify directories, as well as to ensure the appropriate packages are installed.

+Finally, at step4e we remove sequences that have excessive numbers of ambiguous bases, and trim leading or trailing Ns.

 ## Step 5: Format for taxonomy classifiers